Thursday, September 5, 2024

 My flying bridge is about 8.5 feet across (and 10.5 feet above the waterline).
 I bought 3 yards of vinyl coated polyester (54” wide) and heat welded it into a bag, adding a fill port.
 That produced an anti-roll bag (ARB) that was about 24” across and 9’ long for about $100.
 I wanted the extra length because I figured that in a big roll, a lot of water would go into the end of the ARB and I didn’t want to constrict that motion.
 As you can see from the video below, it may still constrict some of the water despite the extra room at the end.

 Wave speed is affected by several variables.
 One of the variables is the pressure above the liquid surface.
 By not having a “free surface” and using the tension of the bag, I think the wave is slowed a little.
 We are talking about a fraction of a second.
-My boat’s roll period is about 3.4 seconds.
-That makes port side up to port side down 1.7 seconds.
-If I can slow the side-to-side water transfer down to 1.8 seconds, mission accomplished.
+My boat’s roll period is about 3.5 seconds.
+That makes port side up to port side down 1.75 seconds.
+If I can slow the side-to-side water transfer down to +1.8 seconds, mission accomplished.
 Filling the ARB semi-tight (about 20 gallons) with no air in it seemed to do the trick.
-That is 166 lbs. (less than I weigh).
+That is 167 lbs. (less than I weigh).
 While I don't normally run back and forth on the flying bridge, I'm sure the structure can handle the weight shift.

 I then filled the ARB using my potable water.
 You can see that when I roll to starboard, the port side of the bag is almost empty.
 When rolling to port, the water would arrive just as the port started to lift (and the same on the other side).
 We no longer built synchronous rolls to 10 degrees.
-6 was the max, the building was less frequent, and the rolls subsided faster.
+6 was the max, the building was much less frequent, and the rolling subsided faster.
 A noticeably better ride.
 With no air inside the bag, the water moving back and forth could not be heard from the lower helm.

 Unfortunately, I didn't notice two things about the application.
-First, it matter somewhat as to whether the phone was level.
+First, it matters somewhat as to whether the phone was level.
 For the first test, I had the phone at the helm.
 I then filled the tank and put the phone on the side deck, where it wasn't level.
 That moved the "zero point" off center.
 Second, I didn't notice that the application had an automatic set on the Y axis (the vertical scale).
 Note that the first test (ARB empty) shows .5 as the first metric and the second text (ARB full) shows 1 as the first metric.
 But basically, the max acceleration is .1 G. And again, what I was interested in was the rate of decay.

 I’ve read quite a few studies on how to slow down the wave speed in a regular tank.
 Baffles and complex plumbing seem to be common.
 One study had diagrams of 6 different shaped tanks with variable baffles.
 It seems to me that one of the problems is simply the liquid that is always used.
 Water.
 If one used maple syrup, the wave would naturally be slower (but there would be other issues, of course).